payamparvizi/sapps-rl/MuJoCo_Environments/README.md

 ## Relation to the Paper

-The MuJoCo experiments serve as controlled benchmarks that isolate the effect of SAPPS on policy smoothness and performance, independent of domain-specific complexities (such as optical system dynamics or hardware constraints).
+The MuJoCo experiments provide standardized continuous-control benchmarks used to quantitatively compare SAPPS against baseline policy regularization methods in terms of both task performance and action smoothness.

 ---